Online RN to BSN IU South Bend

 - You may apply any time and enter the program in the fall, spring or summer semesters.

-- General education courses must be complete before you begin nursing coursework; 6 credit hours of gen ed may remain
+- All general education courses must be complete before you begin nursing coursework.

 - You are required to hold a current unencumbered RN license in the state in which you are practicing and /or plan to meet your clinical requirements.